RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/LayerDesignOperation.md

 ```

 **differences from legacy LayerDesign in the example above**
-* If the first residue of a chain is in a helix, the helix_cap selection won't work, so proline won't be available at this residue position
+* If the first residue of a chain is in a helix, the helix_cap selection won't work, so proline won't be available at the helix_start residue position (it will be assigned to the helix selection instead)
 * minH="3" minE="2" are used in the secondary structure selections to make design more robust to weird loop conformations.
 Legacy LayerDesign behavior would be: minH="1" minE="1"
-* We no longer need to exclude methionine from our designs.
-Thus, Met is included where appropriate.
+* Methionine is allowed in the boundary and core
-* Glycine is allowed in loops in the core.
+* Glycine is allowed in loops in the core
+* Histidine is allowed in the boundary
 * Asp, Asn, Ser, and Thr are not included at surface residues of helices.
 These residues have a destabilizing effect on helices, and it seems unlikely that a structure would require one of these particular amino acids at a surface position (they're still allowed at boundary positions in helices)